Oatcake: Plain Web Typography

 same time.
 If the user opens one of the named group of widgets it'll

-close any others that're already open.
-For example this:
+close any other that's already open.
+For example, this:

 <details name="test">